KaviHShah/Intro-to-Python/materials/14-apis-and-biopython.md

 An **API** (Application Programming Interface) allows different software applications to communicate with each other.

-In the context of Python and biological data, APIs enable bioinformaticians to access various functionalities and data from externally managed services, libraries and databases through Python code.
-APIs are availble in python for NCBI Entrez(including Genbank and pubmed), Uniprot, Ensembl, KEGG and Intermine HumanMine , FlyMine etc.) databases to name a few.
+In the context of Python and biological data, APIs enable bioinformaticians to access various functionalities and data from externally managed services, libraries, and databases, through Python code.
+APIs are available in python for NCBI Entrez (including Genbank and Pubmed), Uniprot, Ensembl, KEGG, and Intermine (HumanMine , FlyMine etc.) databases to name a few.

 APIs allow you to automate queries to biological databases and retrieve data in a rapid and simple way.
 This can be particularly useful if submitting multiple queries.
-APIs can also enable you to access analsis software tools through code (e.g. python code).
-Furthermore the code used to submit the query often gives greater clarity of what the information was retrieved, than sometimes reported in the web interface, supporting clearer documentation.
+APIs can also enable you to access analysis software tools through code (e.g. python code).
+Furthermore, the code used to submit the query often gives greater clarity concerning what information was retrieved, than is sometimes reported in the web interface.
+This supports clearer documentation.

 ## Example from HumanMine